You Only Live Twice (film): Casting

 When the time came to begin You Only Live Twice, the producers were faced with the problem of a disenchanted star.
 Sean Connery had stated that he was tired of playing James Bond and all of the associated commitment (time spent filming and publicising each movie), together with finding it difficult to do other work, which would potentially lead to typecasting.
 Saltzman and Broccoli were able to persuade Connery by increasing his fee for the film, but geared up to look for a replacement.

 Jan Werich was originally cast by producer Harry Saltzman to play Blofeld.
 Upon his arrival at the Pinewood set, both producer Albert R. Broccoli and director Lewis Gilbert felt that he was a poor choice, resembling a "poor, benevolent Father Christmas".
 Nonetheless, in an attempt to make the casting work, Gilbert continued filming.
 After several days, both Gilbert and Broccoli determined that Werich was not menacing enough, and recast Blofeld with Donald Pleasence in the role.
 Pleasence's ideas for Blofeld's appearance included a hump, a limp, a beard, and a lame hand, before he settled on the scar.
 He found it uncomfortable, though, because of the glue that attached it to his eye.
+Helmut Qualtinger was also considered for the role of Blofeld.

 Many European models were tested for Helga Brandt, including German actress Eva Renzi who passed on the film, with German actress Karin Dor being cast.
-Dor performed the stunt of diving into a pool to depict Helga's demise, without the use of a double.
+Dor performed the stunt of falling into a pool to depict Helga's demise, without the use of a double.
 Dor was dubbed by a different actress for the German release.

+Actress Tsai Chin played Ling, the Bond Girl who helped fake Bond's death.
+She would appear as Madame Wu in the 2006 James Bond thriller Casino Royale.

 UA CEO Bud Ornstein met with Toshiro Mifune in the Canary Islands to try to convince him to play Tiger Tanaka, but he was already committed to appear in Grand Prix.
 Gilbert had chosen Tetsurō Tamba after working with him in The 7th Dawn.
 A number of martial arts experts were hired as the ninjas.
 The two Japanese female parts proved difficult to cast, due to most of the actresses tested having little English.
 Akiko Wakabayashi and Mie Hama, both Toho Studios stars, were eventually chosen and started taking English classes in the UK.
 Hama, initially cast in the role of Tanaka's assistant, had difficulty with the language.
 Initially the producers were going to fire her, but after Tamba suggested she would commit suicide if they did so instead switched her role with Wakabayashi, who had been cast as Kissy, a part with less dialogue.
 Wakabayashi only requested that her character name, "Suki", be changed to "Aki".